 Weight and Packability

 At just 1 pound 14 ounces, the Metropolis is notably light for a winter parka of its kind.
 While this weight is a reflection of the jacket’s streamlined feature set and comparably minimal warmth and weather protection, it does result in a pillowy, flowy parka.
 Furthermore, the Metropolis packs down smaller than most jackets and can be stuffed into the corner of a suitcase or duffel without much effort.
-When compared to bulky, heavier jackets like the TNF Arctic Parka (2 pounds 13.9 ounces) or the Arc’teryx Patera Parka (2 pounds 2.7 ounces), this is a huge benefit.
+When compared to bulky, heavier jackets like the TNF Arctic Parka (2 lbs.
+13.5 oz.) or the Patagonia Down With It Parka (2 lbs.
+5.8 oz.), this is a huge benefit.

 Like most women’s winter parkas, the Metropolis is designed to mimic the contours of the body, flaring from the waist to the hem.
 Baffled darts on the back of the waist help to provide even more shaping and style, and a longer-than-average knee-length hem lends elegance and warmth.
 In addition, the hem contains slight stretch, giving it shape around your legs rather than an awkward, ungainly flare.
 And with less down than much of the competition, the Metropolis offers a streamlined, classy fit that won’t leave you feeling like the Michelin Man.
 In terms of sizing, we generally wear a small and the Metropolis was no exception.
 That said, it is trim-fitting, especially around the shoulders and arms, and we recommend sizing up if you anticipate wearing bulky sweaters or midlayers underneath.